 You will inevitably have natural strategic allies with whom you can join forces in creating additional exposure for your product.
 Forging these partnerships with other manufacturers and suppliers enhances your reach and amplifies your message.

 Utilising our knowledge of the interior design and architectural product market we identify potential partners and develop partnering programmes.

 You don’t need a conventional sales team to sell.
-All you need is responsive, knowledgeable, helpful, people who will form your front line in handling enquiries and sampling provision.
+All you need are responsive, knowledgeable, helpful people who will form your front line in handling enquiries and sampling provision.

-We provide the training and industry-insight to educate your team in working with creative specifiers, understanding the specification life-cycle and tracking your specification sale throughout.
+We provide the Actionable Insight and industry knowledge to educate your team in working with creative specifiers, understanding the specification life-cycle and tracking your specification sale throughout.